dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 Note that to use the debugger the source file must include a processor specification as well as a configuration bits file.
 Failure to include these will result in the following error message when attempting to run it:

 <font color="red">The program file could not be loaded: The program was built using extended CPU instructions, but the Extended CPU Mode configuration bit is not enabled.</font>

 ### Memory Maps

 The Concurrent Pascal Compiler generates memory maps for both static and local (stack) variables.
 These appear at the very end of the assembly source file produced by the compiler.
 Each variable is represented by a label and its size in bytes.
-The variable can be displayed in the debugger by specifying the label and making the appropriate settings for the variable type (see below).
+The variable can be displayed in the debugger by specifying the label and making the appropriate settings for the variable type (see "MPLABX Simulator Data Visualizors" below).

 #### Static Memory Maps